Spring Summer Autumn Winter

-How to spot Libra
+How to spot the constellation Libra

 Despite its size of 538 square degrees, the Libra is not particularly easy to recognize, since it consists only of a few bright stars.
 Only two of them are brighter than the third magnitude.
 In the southern hemisphere the constellation lies between Scorpius and Virgo.
 It can be seen in the latitudes between 65° and -90° throughout the year in the starry sky, but best during the month of June.